Breast implant associated anaplastic large cell lymphoma (BIA-ALCL)

 FDA (USA regulator)

-On 25-26 March 2019 the FDA held a public meeting to discuss breast implants.
+On 25 to 26 March 2019 the FDA held a public meeting to discuss breast implants.
 At this meeting, an advisory panel considered the continued availability of breast implants, but no recommendation to restrict any type of breast implant was made to the FDA.
 The majority of patients who presented at the meeting highlighted the importance of the informed consent process.

 TGA (Australian regulator)

-On 26 September 2019 the TGA (Australia) announced a plan to take regulatory action to limit the use of some textured breast implants and tissue expanders sold in Australia.
+On 29 October 2020 the TGA updated their webpage on the regulatory action to limit the use of some textured breast implants and tissue expanders sold in Australia.
 Australia operates under a different regulatory framework to the UK.
-Implants available in Australia are listed on the Australian Register of Therapeutic Goods (ARTG) which can be found on their website.
+Implants available in Australia are listed on the Australian Register of Therapeutic Goods (ARTG).
+More information is available on the TGA website.

 Engagement with other regulators

-MHRA has also been in contact with regulators around the world, including Canada and Australia sharing information about this disease to gain a global view of how it has been affecting their populations.
+The MHRA has also been in contact with regulators in other countries, sharing information about this disease to gain a global view of how it has been affecting their populations.
 Differences in the occurrence of the disease in different populations is important in understanding the mechanisms which may be involved in its cause.

 Additional information on ALCL